15. Sweet Home Alabama (2002)

 1. My Big Fat Greek Wedding (2002)

 The highest-grossing rom-com (and one of the highest-grossing independent films) of all time with a $241.4 million domestic gross, this big fat Greek sleeper hit was based on writer-star Nia Vardalos’ one-woman play and produced by Tom Hanks and Rita Wilson on a $5 million budget.
-My Big Fat Greek Wedding 2, also written by Vardalos and starring the original cast, hits theaters March 25.
+My Big Fat Greek Wedding 2, also written by Vardalos and starring the original cast, hit theaters in 2016 but didn’t match the first film’s box office performance, earning $59.6 million in the U.S.